BoringBoredom/PC-Optimization-Hub/README.md

   - Disconnect all things you don't use from your motherboard.
 E.g. front USB, front audio, RGB, hard drive activity LED, system power LED, reset button etc.
   - Move all devices that have electric or electromagnetic fields away from your PC and peripherals.
 E.g. router, power strip/conditioner, voltage regulator etc.
   - Make sure none of your cables are touching each other and untangle them.
 This applies to everything, including power and peripheral cables.
-  - Connect your mouse to the USB port closest to your PCH (Intel) / CPU (AMD).
+  - Connect your mouse to the USB port closest to the PCH (Intel) / CPU (AMD).
 It's usually the one closer to the motherboard next to the PS/2 port(s).
   - If your motherboard has multiple USB controllers, offload your other devices to them.
 Lower their polling rates to an acceptable level.
 E.g. your microphone doesn't need 1000 Hz
   - Test both HDMI and DP on each GPU port (don't Plug & Play these).
 # Peripherals